-USAC and DSS agree to maintain all automated matching records in a secured computer environment that includes the use of authorized access codes (passwords or public key infrastructure (PKI)) to restrict access.
+USAC and FSSA/DFR agree to maintain all automated matching records in a secured computer environment with access restricted to authorized users and service accounts.
 Those records will be maintained under conditions that restrict access to persons who need them for official duties related to the matching process.
-The user's supervisor will ensure that USAC or DSS are notified when a user has departed or duties have changed so the user no longer needs access to the system, to ensure timely deletion of the user's account and password.
+The user's supervisor will ensure that USAC or FSSA/DFR are notified when a user has departed or duties have changed so the user no longer needs access to the system, to ensure timely deletion of the user's account and password.